Esther Howland (1828-1904), First in America to Mass Produce Valentines

 Esther Howland built the New England Valentine Company into a flourishing business by introducing many variations on her cards.
 Anticipating that customers might want to personalize the cards, she provided her vendors with a book of 131 different verses that could be inserted within most of the cards.

 She also created cards for all budgets.
 A simple Howland card sold for five cents but the price went up for the more detailed cards.
-A card with ribbon trimmings, pages of artistic illustrations, hidden doors, and sometimes an inner envelope for a secret love message or lock of hair or even a ring might sell for as much as $50—a lot of money for a card in any day but a considerable sum of money at that time.
+A card trimmed with ribbons or featuring intricate artistic illustrations would cost more.
+Some of her truly elaborate cards were highly decorated and had inner envelopes for a secret love message or lock of hair or even a ring.
+These might sell for as much as $50—a lot of money for a card in any day but a considerable sum of money at that time.

 When she had to travel on business, she eschewed the custom of a woman alone needing to travel with a chaperone.
 Esther Howland clearly established that women could manage just fine traveling on their own.